 How do I submit an appeal?

-All appeals (except postgraduate research appeals) should be submitted via the online form here.
-If you cannot access the form for any reason, please email email@example.com as soon as possible.
-Difficulty accessing the online form will not be considered a valid reason for submitting an appeal late.
+firstname.lastname@example.org as soon as possible.
+Difficulty accessing the appropriate form will not be considered a valid reason for submitting an appeal late.

 What are the different types of appeal?
 On what grounds can I appeal?